williameiji/holidayzer/README.md

 ## About

-A simple SPA made in React to test API made in Express that returns dates with holidays.
+A simple SPA made in React to test API made with Node.js and Express that returns holidays of 2022.

 ## Built With